 In lieu of flowers, memorial contributions can be made to St. Francis of Assisi Kitchen, 500 Penn Ave., Scranton, PA 18503; or the VFW Post 7069, 402 Winola Road, Clarks Summit, PA 18411.

-To send flowers to Dominic's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dominic R. Scott, please visit our floral store.